About the Institute

 Columbia Point civic institutions will reach 20,000 students with information about the U.S. Census

-BOSTON – Today, the Edward M. Kennedy Institute for the United States Senate, John F. Kennedy Presidential Library and Museum, Massachusetts Archives & Commonwealth Museum announced a collaboration that encourages participation in and underscores the importance of the 2020 U.S. Census.
+BOSTON – Today, the Edward M. Kennedy Institute for the United States Senate, John F. Kennedy Presidential Library and Museum, and Massachusetts Archives & Commonwealth Museum announced a collaboration that encourages participation in and underscores the importance of the 2020 U.S. Census.

 As part of the initiative, each of the participating organizations will incorporate Census content and conversation into their existing educational programs for students through the end of the school year.
 In addition, special Census keepsakes will be provided to students to take home and share with their families.
 The partnering organizations estimate that the effort will reach approximately 20,000 students visiting Columbia Point through June 2020.